 4 in-app messaging use cases

 If you're just getting started with in-app messaging, aim for a simple but intentional campaign that addresses the major steps that your users go through as they interact with your product.

 In-app messaging for new user onboarding

 User onboarding is a process that helps users receive value from a product as quickly as possible.
-It looks different from product to product: Some products, like Canva, use persona-based paths to steer users to the right features, while others, like Google’s G Suite, use guided product walkthroughs to show a bird’s eye view of best features.
+It looks different from product to product: some products, like Canva, use persona-based paths to steer users to the right features, while others, like Google Workspace, use guided product walkthroughs to show a bird’s-eye view of the best features.

 The user is greeted with a simple, informative welcome message and a brief product walkthrough.
 By keeping the walkthrough focused on a few critical tasks, Basecamp ensures that adoption is fast and easy instead of overwhelming.